-MEMORANDUM FOR STUDENTS ENROLLED IN CENG 5371
+MEMORANDUM FOR STUDENTS ENROLLED IN CENG 4370

-SUBJECT: CENG 5371 (Graduate Internship) Administrative Instructions
+SUBJECT: CENG 4370 (Undergraduate Internship) Administrative Instructions

-Course Description: Program provides for a learning experience in an engineering environment appropriate to the graduate level of work with a minimum of 150 hours of work.
+Course Description: Program provides for a learning experience in an engineering environment appropriate to the undergraduate level of work with a minimum of 150 hours of work.
 A written report of the experience and a presentation is required.

-- 1. Welcome to a three hour graduate internship study, a course that allows you to work in the field to gain experience and course credit.
+- 1. Welcome to a three hour undergraduate internship study, a course that allows you to work in the field to gain experience and course credit.
 In order to hit the ground running, students need to work in their chosen field.
 It allows you to bring the classroom into the field and the field into the classroom.
 Those in the field are required to be creative, life-long learners who understand contemporary issues and how they influence projects under their supervision.
-A graduate internship will require students (you!) to work within the discipline, apply skills you have to solve problems, and learn more applicable skills on the job.
+An undergraduate internship will require students (you!) to work within the discipline, apply skills you have to solve problems, and learn more applicable skills on the job.
 During this experience, you will be challenged and I am sure you will find it rewarding and fun!
-We will meet monthly at a mutually acceptable time to discuss your progress and review required forms and materials per the student internship program handbook.
-Your work supervisor must fill out required forms and perform an evaluation every 35 hours per the supervisor handbook.
+Your work supervisor must fill out required forms and perform an evaluation every 40 hours per the supervisor handbook.
 You are responsible for ensuring this occurs. - 2.
-A graduate internship provides an opportunity to gain experiences not possible in the classroom.
-The three hour graduate internship requires a monthly evaluation by your supervisor, a diary, and a project paper that focuses on the objectives of the internship, whether the objectives were met, a discussion of the most helpful skills developed, what areas of additional preparation could have helped, what were the different areas of civil engineering that skills were employed during the internship, how the experience is applicable to career goals, and how the experience did or did not meet expectations.
+An undergraduate internship provides an opportunity to gain experiences not possible in the classroom.
+The three hour undergraduate internship requires a monthly evaluation by your supervisor, a diary, and a project paper that focuses on the objectives of the internship, whether the objectives were met, a discussion of the most helpful skills developed, what areas of additional preparation could have helped, what were the different areas of civil engineering that skills were employed during the internship, how the experience is applicable to career goals, and how the experience did or did not meet expectations.
 You are also to focus on accomplishing the goals of the course and communicate your achievement of those through your internship presentation. - 3.
 There are many benefits to this course, among them the opportunity to apply academic learning to practice, adding depth and relevance to classroom work.
 Students will increase understanding of how specific projects relate to design and construction.
-A key component of this course is learning the importance of communication skills and how interactions among people are important aspects of job success at all levels.

-4. Course Procedures:

-a.
-Course procedures are outlined in the Internship Handbook given to students on the first day of class.
+A key component of this course is learning the importance of communication skills and how interactions among people are important aspects of job success at all levels. - 4.
+Course Procedures: - a.
+Course procedures are outlined in the Internship Handbook given to students on the first day of class. - 5.
+Assignments a.
+Statement of Work and Objectives b.
+Student Internship Contract